NEST Syllabus 2021 - General, Physics, Chemistry, Biology, Mathematics

 With the help of the NEST syllabus 2021, students can study and focus on topics that require more time and carry more weight.
 NEST 2021 was conducted in around 92 exam centres around the country.
 Candidates are advised to read the complete article to know the detailed syllabus of NEST 2021 for all sections.

 The syllabus of NEST 2021 is divided into five sections.
 Candidates who wish to appear in the entrance examination of NEST 2021 must check the syllabus of NEST to get acquainted with the important topics covered in the entrance examination.
 Following are the topics and subjects covered in the sections of NEST syllabus 2021 which students must check for their preparation.

-Cell Biology, Genetics and Evolution, Ecology, Humans and Environment, Biology of Animal systems- Digestive System, Circulatory System, Excretory System, Nervous System, Reproductive System, Developmental Biology, Immunology, Biology of Plant systems, Systematics
+Cell Biology, Genetics and Evolution, Ecology, Humans and Environment, Biology of Animal systems- Digestive System, Circulatory System, Excretory System, Nervous System, Reproductive System, Developmental Biology, Immunology, Biology of Plant systems, Systematic

-Measurements in Chemistry - SI unit for fundamental quantities, Significant figures in calculation
+Measurements in Chemistry - SI unit for fundamental quantities, Significant figures in the calculation

-Mole Concept - Avagadro number and the mole concept, Molar masses, Mole fraction, Molarity, Molality, Percentage Composition, Stoichiometry, Equivalent weight and normality, Calculations based on mole concept and stoichiometry
+Mole Concept - Avogadro number and the mole concept, Molar masses, Mole fraction, Molarity, Molality, Percentage Composition, Stoichiometry, Equivalent weight and normality, Calculations based on mole concept and stoichiometry

 Gaseous and Liquid States - Absolute scale of temperature, Gas laws, Ideal gas equation, Real gases and deviation from ideality, Liquefaction of gases, Van der wall equations, Kinetic theory of gases; average, Root mean square and most probable velocities and their relation with temperature, Law of partial pressures.